Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Shadow Ringing

 \section{Shadow Ringing}

-We now illustrate the analytic predictions of the shadow–ringdown framework.
+We now illustrate the analytic predictions of the shadow-ringdown framework.
 Throughout this section, we normalize the screen radius by the static Schwarzschild value $R_{\rm Schw}$ (for a distant observer), and we parameterize the boundary as

 In the linear regime derived previously, the shadow boundary admits the mode expansion

 where $\omega_{\ell m}=\omega_{\ell m}^{\rm R}-i\omega_{\ell m}^{\rm I}$ and $\mathcal{T}_{\ell m}$ are the photon sphere transfer coefficients obtained in the previous section.
 When a single mode dominates (say $(\ell,m)$), the perturbation reduces to